-Setting up a JNDI datasource in Tomcat
+Setting up a JNDI data source in Tomcat

 <?xml version="1.0" encoding="UTF-8"?>

-<Context antiJARLocking="true" docBase="/home/you/projects/java/your_app/build/web" path="/your_war_name">
+<Context antiJARLocking="true" docBase="/home/you/projects/java/your_app/taget/application.war" path="/your_war_name">

-<Resource name="jdbc/jndi_name"
+<Resource name="jdbc/staff_database"

 auth="Container"